ismapolis/Aries-credential-flow/README.md

 ### Credential verification

-For this scenario we dont need to prepare another pair of terminals for the verifier.
-Even thought there is three different roles, each agent support all of them, so we can reutilize the issuer and use it as verifier now.
+For this scenario we don't need to prepare another pair of terminals for the verifier.
+Even though there are three different roles, each agent supports all of them, so we can reutilize the issuer and use it as verifier now.

 #### 1. Propose